jmofyi/pastorjeremiah/_posts/2019-03-15-how-to-pick-a-church.md

 ---
 # How To Pick A Church

-My wife and I are pastors of a church that we started a few years ago, so it might appear self motivated to write about this topic.
+My wife and I are pastors of a church that we started a few years ago, so it might appear self serving to write about this topic.
 At the time that I’m writing this - our church doesn’t even know about this blog, and I’m not currently promoting it in our area.
 So chances are if you’re reading this right now - you’re not anywhere near Brockport NY.

 So why write it?